 National Women’s Health Network isn’t exclusive to Connecticut.
 Its national focus invites female health administrators to join and add their voices to policy change and consumer support.

-The Connecticut Medical Group Managers Association assists health administrators as they manage the medical associations and health organizations where they are employed.
-Members benefit from a job board, networking, meeting new professionals, free live and on-demand webinars, a membership directory, salary survey, advocacy and legislative news, website resources and leadership opportunities.
+The Connecticut Medical Group Managers Association assists health care management professionals as they manage the medical associations and health organizations where they are employed.
+Members benefit from a job board, networking, meeting new health care management professionals, free live and on-demand webinars, a membership directory, salary survey, advocacy and legislative news, website resources and leadership opportunities.